raydenlim/tp/docs/DeveloperGuide.md

 3. Adding to a consultation with _missing parameters_.
    1. Test case: `addtoconsult`<br>
       Expected: F.A.K.E.J.A.R.V.I.S. displays an error.
 No consultation is updated.<br>
-      Reason: All 2 parameters are missing.
+      Reason: Both parameters are missing.

 #### Removing a student from a consultation